 She's been lost in our culture, but has been resurfacing in some interesting ways like in the younger generations who have been rocking the "granny hair" trend for a few years and now we're seeing "granny chic" fashion!
 "Cronettes" embodied!

 When the Divine Muses Oracle sold out a few months ago, I knew I had to add the Crone to the deck.
 I started looking through images and opened up the creative channel to conceptualize the card.
 When I create a card, I like to have a title to help hone the piece, but that doesn't always happen.
 I knew it couldn't just be The Crone or Wise Woman.
 Once I put the pieces together, I heard myself say Crone Magic.
-It's so simple, almost too easy.
-But it gave me goose bumps and I knew that was it!
+It's so simple—almost too easy.
+But, it gave me goose bumps and I knew that was the name of this new card.

 I chose this image of Mary Church Terrell (1863–1954), painted by Betsy Graves Reyneau in 1946 when Terrell was 83 years old.
 Terrell was a prominent activist of Black women’s suffrage and civil rights, working alongside women like Ida B. Wells.
 Her father, Robert Reed Church, became very successful in real estate endeavors after the yellow fever epidemic in Memphis, TN.
 He had purchased property cheaply while people were evacuating the city in fear.
 This was an amazing investment and led him to be the first African-American millionaire in the South.